Tuesday, July 10, 2018

 Wallrup agrees with the view of Heidegger that changing the cultural world means changing the attunements that are possible for artworks to facilitate.
 But Wallrup differs from Heidegger in describing that new attunements can arise from the world in the work of art when it meets a new world in the form of a new cultural context.
 This new attunement will bring forth a world that is different from the work's 'original' world; a new interpretation will arise.
 The new interpretation is, however, a meaningful one.
 It does not necessarily have to be as Heidegger claims–that we in the present day only can enjoy Greek art as historical curiosities or as 'pretty objects'.
 We can make them sources of genuine attunement:

 “Attunement is at work when there is resonance between music and listener and a musical world emerges.
 However, we must not forget that 'world' is ambiguous.
-When the world that belongs to the artwork has faded away, the world of the work is changed” (Wallrup, 2012, 343).
+When the world that belongs to the artwork has faded away, the world of the work is changed” (Wallrup 2012, 343).

 Affordances

-DeNora's suggestion for finding a middle way is instead by introducing the idea of affordances, a term that comes from the ecological theory of perception (Gibson & Gibson, 1955).
+DeNora's suggestion for finding a middle way is instead by introducing the idea of affordances, a term that comes from the ecological theory of perception (Gibson & Gibson 1955).
 Affordances are features of the environment that can be described as that which offers relationally constituted possibilities for certain behaviors and interactions.
 They are neither something that invariably causes every perceiving subject to have the same experience, nor are they non-related to the actual properties of the music.
 Affordances are opportunities for interaction.
 They arise neither in the material world nor 'inside' of sentient beings but are relational.
 Different species, for example, experience the material world in different ways because they perceive different affordances.
 Varela et. al (2016) explain that for Gibson,

 The idea is that talking about the music's affordances points toward musical listening as a perceptually guided activity: the affordances are potentials for interaction that may or may not be acted upon.
-The ecological perspective emphasizes that musical listening is a creative act, not just a state of being "merely receptive" (see Schmidt, 2016, 140) because the affordance structures are not 'causes' or 'stimuli' that lead to certain reactions but are opportunities for interaction by encultured beings.
+The ecological perspective emphasizes that musical listening is a creative act, not just a state of being "merely receptive" (see Schmidt 2016, 140) because the affordance structures are not 'causes' or 'stimuli' that lead to certain reactions but are opportunities for interaction by encultured beings.
 Music is "something acted with and acted upon" (DeNora, 2003, 48).
 When acted upon, they are not necessarily acted upon in exactly the same manner.
 In this way, the ecological perspective seeks to avoid determinism while at the same time giving primacy to sense perception.

 Exploratory perception